csk01/Project_3_CS424/README.md

 12. Open R studio and navigate to the above directory, open app.R and run it.
 R studio will compile and ask you to install the needed libraries.
 13. If you face any errors in the above step, ensure step 4 is completed.
 For more info refer https://www.rdocumentation.org/packages/utils/versions/3.6.2/topics/install.packages
 14. Run the app.R file by pressing the run button at the top-right of the RStudio window

+## Shiny App
+To create interactive web app, publish the code to R Shiny from R Studio